abbycole/BioC5361_2019/Lab7/README.md

   cd /home/bioc5361/<your username>
   ```

 - When you first log in, you will be on the "login" node.
 You are not allowed to run computations on this node.
-Instead, you can get to an interactive node for running computations with this command:

  - We will not run any major computational tasks today.
 However it's useful to practice using the interactive node.
 You can read more about the interactive queue here: https://www.msi.umn.edu/content/interactive-queue-use-isub
+ - You can get to an interactive node for running computations with this command:

  ```bash
  isub -n nodes=1:ppn=4 -m 8GB -w 02:00:00
  ```

 - Note: if you ever receive an error saying that you have exceeded the available memory, you can increase to 16GB.
- You can also request 8 hours instead of two as follows:
+ You can also request 8 hours instead of two as follows.
+You do not need to run this command right now.
+This is a just incase command that you may find helpful in the future.

  ```bash
  isub -n nodes=1:ppn=4 -m 16GB -w 08:00:00
  ```